 Chronic bouts of leg cramps would point to deeper imbalances in the body that must be identified and resolved to stop leg cramps.
 Here, we will detail the main symptoms that are signs of specific organ deficiencies and the related protocols that should be used.
-Because these imbalances originate at the organ-level of the body, it requires several months of daily acupressure therapy, topical remedies, and restorative organic herbal therapy to achieve long-term relief.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 - Apply the Wood Element Acupressure Stick to Acupressure Point Gallbladder 34

 - Apply the Earth Element Acupressure Stick to Acupressure Point Stomach 36

 - Apply the Metal Element Acupressure Stick to Acupressure Point Large Intestine 4